-The recent update on this case is that, on Wednesday, the Tamil Nadu Government told the Madras High Court that it is working on a law to ban or regulate online gambling, as per the announcement by Tamil Nadu Chief Minister Edappadi K. Palaniswami earlier this month.
+The recent update on this case is that, last Wednesday, the Tamil Nadu Government told the Madras High Court that it is working on a law to either ban or regulate online gambling, as per the announcement by Tamil Nadu Chief Minister Edappadi K. Palaniswami earlier this month.
 Sricharan Rangarajan, Additional Advocate General for the state had said that the state government may have to pass an ordinance as the state assembly is not in session.

 On Wednesday, the court asked a commitment from the Tamil Nadu government asking the Palaniswami administration to regulate online gambling.
 The petition, filed by S. Muthukumar, calls for action against online rummy platforms.
 The petition was heard by a division bench of the Madurai bench, consisting of Justice N. Kirubakaran and Justice B. Pugalendhi.